microsoft/app-camp/docs/new-adventure/04-add-ai.md

 ## Exercise 7: Run the solution

 --8<-- "i-finished.md"

+## Next steps

+After completing this lab, you may continue to the next lab in this learning path, [Lab 5 - Single Sign-on and Microsoft Graph](./05-add-sso.md).

 ## Known issues

 --8<-- "issuesLink.md"

-## Next steps

-After completing this lab, you may continue to the next lab in this learning path, [lab-name](./02-lab-something.md).

 <img src="https://pnptelemetry.azurewebsites.net/app-camp/new-adventure/Lab0x" />